buggyrace/buggy-race-about/docs/glossary.md

 # Glossary

-Clarification of terms used in the documentation
+Clarification of terms used in project and its documentation.

 ---
 <!--